top of page

 their work, display posters and brochures as well fundraise.
 They may, however, only sell

-merchandise on ONE of these occasions.
-Coordination of these visits is the responsibility of the
+merchandise on one of these occasions.
+Coordination of these visits is the responsibility of the Market Manager.

-35. Vendors are reminded their neighbors have paid for their own space and should not
+35. Vendors are reminded that their neighbours have paid for their own space and should not

 professional behavior as well as fair and honest business practices are expected.

-These rules and regulations were updated and approved in winter of 2024.
+These rules and regulations were updated and approved in November 2024.

 Market Contact Information: